ecliptik/ecliptik.github.io/_posts/2017-9-11-Raspberry-Pi-Kubernetes-Cluster.md

 ```

 ### Setup the Master Node
-As root, init the cluster with the network CIDR for Flannel .
+As root, init the cluster with the network CIDR for Flannel,

 > As of this writing this will install and configure [Kubernetes 1.8](https://github.com/kubernetes/kubernetes/blob/master/CHANGELOG.md#v180)